-This Proxy Statement and the accompanying proxy are furnished to stockholders of The Middleby Corporation (the "Company") in connection with the solicitation of proxies by the Company's Board of Directors for use at a Special Meeting of Stockholders (the "Meeting") to be held at the Company's facility located at 1400 Toastmaster Drive, Elgin, Illinois 60120, at 10:30 a.m., local time, on Monday, December 15, 2003, for the purposes set forth in the accompanying Notice of Meeting.
-The Proxy Statement and the form of proxy included herewith is being mailed to stockholders on or about November 21, 2003.
+This Proxy Statement and the accompanying proxy are furnished to stockholders of The Middleby Corporation (the "Company") in connection with the solicitation of proxies by the Company's Board of Directors for use at the 2003 Annual Meeting of Stockholders (the "Meeting") to be held at the Company's facility located at 1400 Toastmaster Drive, Elgin, Illinois 60120, at 10:30 a.m. local time, on Thursday, May 15, 2003, for the purposes set forth in the accompanying Notice of Meeting.
+The Proxy Statement, the form of proxy included herewith and the Company's Annual Report to Stockholders for the fiscal year ended December 28, 2002 are being mailed to stockholders on or about April 17, 2003.

-Stockholders of record at the close of business on November 12, 2003 are entitled to notice of and to vote at the Meeting.
-On such date there were outstanding 9,207,875 shares of common stock, par value \$0.01 per share, of the Company ("Common Stock").
+Stockholders of record at the close of business on March 28, 2003 are entitled to notice of and to vote at the Meeting.
+On such date there were outstanding 9,027,972 shares of common stock, par value \$.01 per share, of the Company ("Common Stock").
 The presence, in person or by proxy, of the holders of a majority of the shares of Common Stock outstanding and entitled to vote at the Meeting is necessary to constitute a quorum.
 In deciding all questions, each holder of Common Stock will be entitled to one vote, in person or by proxy, for each share held on the record date.

-Votes cast by proxy or in person at the Meeting will be tabulated by the election inspectors appointed for the Meeting, who will determine whether or not a quorum is present.
+Votes cast by proxy or in person at the Annual Meeting will be tabulated by the election inspectors appointed for the Meeting, who will determine whether or not a quorum is present.
 The election inspectors will treat abstentions as shares that are present and entitled to vote but as not voted for purposes of determining the approval of any matter submitted to the stockholders for a vote.
 Abstentions will have the same effect as negative votes.
 If a broker indicates on the proxy that it does not have discretionary authority as to certain shares to vote on a particular matter, those shares will not be considered as present and entitled to vote with respect to that matter.

 Properly executed proxies will be voted in the manner directed by the stockholders.
-If no direction is made, such proxies will be voted FOR approval of the amendments to the Management Incentive Plan described below under the caption "Approval of Amendments to the Management Incentive Plan" and FOR approval of the amendments to the 1998 Stock Incentive Plan described below under the caption "Approval of Amendments to the 1998 Stock Incentive Plan".
+If no direction is made, such proxies will be voted FOR the election of all nominees named as set forth below under the caption "Proposal No. 1 - Election of Directors" as set forth therein as directors of the Company; FOR the ratification of the selection of Deloitte & Touche LLP for the fiscal year ending January 3, 2004 as set forth below under the caption "Proposal No. 2 - Ratification of Selection of Independent Public Accountants"; and FOR approval of an amendment to the 1998 Stock Incentive Plan as set forth below under the caption "Proposal No. 3 - Approval of an Amendment to the 1998 Stock Incentive Plan".